Scooletz/blog.scooletz.com-posts/2019-12-02-on-reinventing-the-wheel.md

 date: 2019-12-02 08:55
 author: scooletz
 permalink: /2019/12/02/on-reinventing-the-wheel/
+image: /img/2019/12/wheel.png
+categories: ["business", "personal"]
+tags: ["business", "personal"]
+whitebackgroundimage: true
 nocomments: true
-image: /img/2019/12/wheel.jpg
-whitebackgroundimage: true
-categories: ["Personal"]
-tags: ["personal"]
 ---

 How many times you heard or read "Don't reinvent the wheel"?
 And I don't mean a specific feedback built on data, but a general statement.
 It might have resonated with you as almost everyone is prone to listen to stories, proverbs and other cultural mantras.